preeve9534/pdjr-skplugin-devantech/readme/04_configuration.md

 Required.
 Defaults on installation to 'electrical.switches.{m}.{c}'.

-_Polling interval_ specifies the interval in milliseconds at which the plugin should interrogate the state of attached relay modules.
+_Switch polling interval in ms_ specifies the interval in milliseconds at which the plugin should interrogate the state of attached relay modules.
-Only devices in _Device definitions_ which define a __status__ property will actually be polled at this interval.
+Only devices in _Device definitions_ which also define a _Module statuss request command property_ will actually be polled at this interval.
 If this value is omitted or set to zero then all polling of connected modules is disabled.
 Polling should only be enabled cautiously and conservatively because of its